 Lisey's Story is a TV show based on the Stephen King novel of the same name.
 The novel, which is a psychological horror with romance elements, is split between Lisey's life in the present time and her dead husband's life (a famous novelist) as she remembers it.
 Lisey begans to remember things about her husband that she had suppressed while being terrorized in the present by a former fan of her husband's.

 Notable names: Stephen King is the writer on the series.
-Julianne Moore and Clive Owen will star.
+Julianne Moore, Dane Dehaan, and Clive Owen will star.
 J.J.
 Abrams is executive producing.

 Simon Kinberg Sci-Fi Series